lmsqueezy/nextjs-billing/README.md

 - Linting - [ESLint](https://eslint.org)
 - Formatting - [Prettier](https://prettier.io)

-This template uses the new Next.js App Router.
+This template uses the [Next.js App Router](https://nextjs.org/docs/app).
 This includes support for enhanced layouts, colocation of components, tests, and styles, component-level data fetching, and more.

 Compatbile with Vercel Edge Functions and serverless deployments.